krisselberg/krisselberg.github.io/about.markdown

 - I have more opportunities to make an impact in programming
 - I procrastinated content creation with programming
 - I enjoy solitude more than the spotlight
-- I don't like half-assing goals by setting more than one
+- I don't like half-assing career goals by setting more than one

 ### I prefer waking up early